Thank you for being here - I’m so excited to introduce you to my art.

 I am thrilled to announce my seasonal series.
 Let there be flowers!
 This collection is meant to be intimate and full of love.
 Linking memories from my childhood, thirteen weeks in isolation, and my favorite place in the world, these pieces are incredibly dear to me.

-Four times per year, I will announce a new limited edition series.
+Every year, I will announce a new limited edition series.
 As we move through each season, so will my photography.
 Early access will be to anyone that is subscribed to my newsletter (so be sure you are on the list!).

 Thank you to my little circle for all your support, love, feedback, and advice on this journey.
 Thank you to anyone that reads this for being here with me.
 Thank you to each and every blossom that made its way into my creations.
 I’m excited, I’m back, and I’m ready to share.